gmadharh/dsa/README.md

 # DSA

-Data Structures and Algorithms Practice
+Data Structures and Algorithms Practice.

-Using Anki to study and write the solutions, with testcases, periodically.
+Studying using active recall testing and spaced repition.